snehask7/NPTEL-Software-Testing/Week10/3 - testing web apps and web services contd2.md

 **Component expressions**
 * Atomic sections are combined to model dynamically generated web pages
-* 4 ways to combine and gegerate component expressions:
+* 4 ways to combine and generate component expressions:
   * Sequence P1.P2 (P1 then P2)
   * Selection P1|P2 (p1 or p2)
   * Iteration P1* (P1 0 or more times)